General Terms & Conditions

 ARTICLE 6: PROCESSORS’ OBLIGATIONS

-6.1 The Processor shall handle all reasonable requests of the Controller concerning the processing of Personal Data related to this DPA, within a reasonable time and in a proper manner.
-Processor shall only accept such requests if they are submitted by the Cheqroom account owner.
-The Customer hereby accepts the above and authorizes its account owner to submit such requests in the name of the Customer.
+6.1 The Processor shall handle all reasonable requests of the Controller concerning the processing of Personal Customer Data related to this DPA, within a reasonable time and in a proper manner.
+Processor shall only accept such requests if they are submitted by the owner of the Customer Account.
+The Controller hereby accepts the above and authorizes its account owner to submit such requests in the name of the Controller.

 6.2 The Processor guarantees that there are no obligations that arise from any applicable legislation that make it impossible to comply with the obligations of this DPA.

-6.3 The Processor undertakes to not process Personal Data for another purpose than the performance of the Services and the compliance with the responsibilities of this DPA in accordance with the documented instructions of the Controller; if the Processor, for any reason, cannot comply with this requirement,.
+6.3 The Processor undertakes to not process Personal Customer Data for another purpose than the performance of the Services and the compliance with the responsibilities of this DPA in accordance with the documented instructions of the Controller.

-6.6 The Processor shall undertake to not disclose Personal Data to other persons than the employees of the Controller who need the Personal Data to comply with the obligations of this DPA, and shall ensure that the relevant employees shall commit themselves to confidentiality or are under a statutory obligation of confidentiality unless such disclosure is foreseen under the Agreement.
+6.6 The Processor shall undertake to not disclose Personal Customer Data to other persons than the employees of the Controller who need such access to comply with the obligations of this DPA, and shall ensure that the relevant employees shall commit themselves to confidentiality or are under a statutory obligation of confidentiality unless such disclosure is foreseen under the Agreement.

 ARTICLE 7: CONTROLLERS’ OBLIGATIONS

-7.1 The Controller shall render all assistance needed and shall cooperate in good faith with the Processor in order to ensure that all processing of Personal Data complies with the requirements of the GDPR particularly with the principles relating to processing of Personal Data.
+7.1 The Controller shall render all assistance needed and shall cooperate in good faith with the Processor in order to ensure that all processing of Personal Customer Data complies with the requirements of the Data Protection Laws.

-7.2 The Controller shall agree with the Processor on appropriate communication channels in order to ensure that instructions, directions and other communications regarding Personal Data that are processed by the Processor on behalf of the Controller is well received between the Parties.
-The Parties shall appoint a single point of contact, as may be further specified in the Commercial Order.
-By default, the Controller's single point of contact shall be the Cheqroom account owner and all communications relating to this DPA shall be through that person.
+7.2 The Controller shall agree with the Processor on appropriate communication channels in order to ensure that instructions, directions and other communications regarding Personal Customer Data that is processed by the Processor on behalf of the Controller is well received between the Parties.
+By default, the Controller’s single point of contact shall be the owner of the Customer Account and all communications relating to this DPA shall be through that person.

-7.3 The Controller warrants that it shall not issue any instructions, directions or requests to the Processor, which do not comply with the provisions of the GDPR.
+7.3 The Controller warrants that it shall not issue any instructions, directions or requests to the Processor, which do not comply with the provisions of the Data Protection Laws or which would require the Processor and/or its Sub-Processor(s) to violate any obligations imposed by applicable mandatory national law to which the Processor and/or its Sub-Processor(s) are subject.

-7.6 The Controller warrants that it shall cooperate in good faith with the Processor in order to mitigate the adverse effects of a security incident impacting Personal Data processed by the Processor and/or its Subprocessor(s) on behalf of the Controller.
+7.5 The Controller warrants that it shall cooperate in good faith with the Processor in order to mitigate the adverse effects of a security incident impacting Personal Customer Data processed by the Processor and/or its Sub-Processor(s) on behalf of the Controller.

 ARTICLE 8: THE USE OF SUBPROCESSORS

-8.1 The Controller acknowledges and agrees that the Processor has engaged Subprocessors to provide the SaaS-platform or to deliver the Professional Services.
-The Controller gives by means of this DPA his general authorization to the Processor for the engagement of the categories of Subprocessors as set out in Article 8.5 of this DPA.
-If the Processor wishes to change or involve a new category of Subprocessors, the Controller shall be notified thereof (at least one (1) month in advance, and shall be given the opportunity to communicate any reasonable concerns the Controller might have with such replacement or addition of a category of Subprocessors.
-The Controller may only reject a proposed category of Subprocessors on the basis of a written and well-founded justification and within a period of two (2) weeks after the Processor’s written notification.
+8.1 The Controller acknowledges and agrees that the Processor has engaged Sub-Processors to provide the Services.
+By means of this DPA, the Controller gives its general authorization to the Processor for the engagement of the categories of Sub-Processors as set out in Article 8.5 of this DPA.
+If the Processor wishes to change or involve a new category of Sub-Processors, the Controller shall be notified thereof through a Communication at least one (1) month in advance, and shall be given the opportunity to communicate any reasonable concerns it might have with such replacement or addition of a category of Sub-Processors.
+The Controller may only reject a proposed category of Sub-Processors on the basis of a written and well-founded justification and within a period of two (2) weeks after the Processor’s written notification.

-8.5 In accordance with Article 8.1 of this DPA, the Processor is expressly authorized to engage one or more of the following categories of Subprocessors in order to ensure the provision of the SaaS-platform and the performance of the Professional Services to the Data Subjects and the Client:
+8.5 In accordance with Article 8.1 of this DPA, the Processor is expressly authorized to engage one or more of the following categories of Sub-Processors in order to ensure the provision of the Services: to host the Platform; to offer certain built-in functionalities; to analyze Platform usage; to offer customer support.

 ARTICLE 9: RIGHTS OF THE DATA SUBJECTS